10MER/FOS-2023/README.md

 ## Milestones

-The FOS project is divided into two milestones, each building upon the previous one:
+The FOS project is divided into two milestones, with the second building upon the previous one:

 ## Milestone 1
 In Milestone 1, the focus was on implementing the following functionalities within the FOS operating system: